 *Links on this page will take you to content on the cancer.net website.
 Links will open in a new window.

-More than 95% of prostate cancers are adenocarcinomas, cancer that develops in glandular tissue.
-A rare type of prostate cancer known as neuroendocrine cancer or small cell anaplastic cancer tends to spread earlier, but usually does not produce prostate-specific antigen (PSA), a tumor marker discussed later in this section.
-Read more about Back to top
+More than 95% of prostate cancers are a type called adenocarcinomas.
+A rare type of prostate cancer known as neuroendocrine cancer or small cell anaplastic cancer tends to spread earlier but usually does not make PSA.
+Read more about neuroendocrine tumors.